 Jesus was coming to establish a kingdom, but something entirely different and more encompassing than they could imagine.
-During the exchange, we’ve been considering Jesus pointedly told his disciples, “You know that those who are recognized as rulers of the Gentiles lord it over them; and their great men exercise authority over them.
-“But it is not this way among you, but whoever wishes to become great among you shall be your servant; and whoever wishes to be first among you shall be slave of all.
-“For even the Son of Man did not come to be served, but to serve, and to give His life a ransom for many.”
-Jesus’ kingdom was going to be something the world had never seen, an upside-down kingdom that wasn’t focused on power, territory, and might but on love, grace, and servanthood.
+During the exchange we’ve been considering, Jesus pointedly told his disciples, “You know that those who are recognized as rulers of the Gentiles lord it over them; and their great men exercise authority over them.
+But it is not this way among you, but whoever wishes to become great among you shall be your servant; and whoever wishes to be first among you shall be slave of all.
+For even the Son of Man did not come to be served, but to serve, and to give His life a ransom for many.”
+Jesus’ kingdom was going to be something the world had never seen, an upside-down kingdom that wasn’t focused on power, territory, and might but on love, grace, and servant-hood.

 My personal view is drawn from George Ladd.
 Although I grew into it through my own studies.
 Ladd’s view of the Kingdom places us in a “time between times.”
 A time when God’s kingdom has arrived in Christ, but not yet here in its fullness or completion.
 During this time Christ’s kingdom exists alongside the Kingdom of darkness which began in the Garden of Eden.
 This thought can be condensed to the phrase “already, and not yet.”
 The Kingdom of God is already here, and it is not yet completely here.
 This time between times ends when Jesus returns.

 Why is that important?
 Satan loves to set up false expectations so that he can shipwreck our faith.
 It’s what he did to Adam and Eve, and what he does to each one of us.
 Our faulty expectations, the coral reefs that threaten to wreck our ship of faith, can be about anything.
 Folks have shipwrecked on prayers that seemed to go unanswered, on church stuff, on unforeseen tragedy, on their sin and the sin of others.

 We are rightly encouraged to pray with expectation instead with weak wishes.
 The problem isn’t having expectations, the problem is that we tend to put them where they don’t belong.
 At times the distinction can be very large and easy to see.
 At other times it is very subtle.
 This is why Paul encouraged, “And do not be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what the will of God is, that which is good and acceptable and perfect.”
 (Romans 12:2, NASB95) Part of being renewed and transformed is the healing of our broken and misplaced expectations.
 I love that Paul uses the language he does.
 While we may experience immediate refocusing of some expectations there are many others that we grow into as our minds are transformed and renewed by Jesus Christ.